Kenya is going through a boom in infrastructure development. This scramble is attributed to the

 Energy, Oil and Gas

 Renewable energy is one of the main drivers of achieving sustainability of our environment.
-With Kenya continuing to assert its lead position in green energy production in the Continent, particularly in geothermal energy, the past decade has seen various legislation and partnerships materialize into numerous massive projects to produce power.
+With Kenya continuing to assert its lead position in green energy production on the continent, particularly in geothermal energy, the past decade has seen various legislation and partnerships materialize into numerous massive projects to produce power.

 GVA offers a full spectrum of legal advice to renewable and non-renewable energy clients, including: